Consensus-Based Optimization Beyond Finite-Time Analysis: Proofs

 \subsection{Proof of Theorem~\ref{th:convergence}}

-Throughout this subsection, we assume that the conditions of Theorem~\ref{th:convergence} holds.
-The proof relies on three preliminary steps.
-The first step establishes the well posedness of the proximal operator.
+Throughout this subsection, we assume that the assumptions of Theorem~\ref{th:convergence} hold.
+The proof relies on three steps.
+First, we establish the well posedness of a certain proximal operator.
 Then, we analyze the convergence of an ordinary differential equation (ODE) towards \( x^\ast \).
 The third step connects this ODE with the stochastic differential equation~\eqref{eq:SDE-clip}.